jedahan/kiss-find/readme.md

 tool for indexing and searching as many kiss repositories as possible.

+# client

+You can install kiss-find on kiss with the package in this repo.

+    cd dist/kiss/kiss-find
+    kiss build && kiss install

 # build

 This repository contains the tools used to create the kiss-find database.